acidonper/jump-app-gitops/README.md

 As probably known, this automated "tool" is based on helm and tries to integrate the following solutions:

 - Red Hat Openshift Container Platform 4 (\*Kubernetes)
-- Multi programing language microservices (Javascript, Golang, Python and Java)
+- Multi programing language microservices (Javascript, Golang, Python, Quarkus and Java)
-- GitOps solution, based on ArgoCD.
+- GitOps solution based on ArgoCD
-- CI/CD strategy, based Tekton.
+- CI/CD strategy based Tekton
-- Service Mesh architecture, based on Istio.
+- Service Mesh architecture based on Istio
+- Serverless integration based on Knative

 This repository was created to include all automated procedures to achieve the following goals: